• myAccount

 7 Strategies for Spill Prevention and Containment in the Workplace

-Today, we’re going to share 7 simple ways to conduct a spill prevention and containment audit at your facility.
+Today, we’re going to share 7 simple ways to conduct a spill prevention and containment audit at your facility—so you can identify risks early and prevent spillage before it becomes a safety, compliance, or cleanup issue.

-In fact, these are some of the same strategies we use at ITU AbsorbTech as part of our Spill Prevention, Control, and Countermeasure (SPCC) plan.
+In fact, these are some of the same spill prevention strategies we use at ITU AbsorbTech as part of our Spill Prevention, Control, and Countermeasure (SPCC) plan.

-These strategies apply to any non-hazardous liquid, oil, solvent, or industrial process fluid you may encounter in your workplace.
+These strategies apply to any non-hazardous liquid, oil, solvent, or industrial process fluid you may encounter in your workplace, regardless of industry or facility size.

 Let’s get started.